NikosKats/NikosKats.github.io/_posts/2022-12-20-Neural-Networks-and-Deep-Learning.md

     }
 </style>

-# This is a short summary for Neural Networks and Deep Learning course by Andrew Ng.
+# This is a short summary of Neural Networks and Deep Learning course by Andrew Ng.

 ## Introduction to Deep Learning